advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 It means, I no longer feel comfortable with thinking about objectivity as an opposition to subjectivity.

+What this means for generalizaing mathematics, I imagine as the following example:
-In principle, one might introduce arbitrary amounts of subjectivity, yet keep the mathematics from being unsound, by making the subjectivity uniform.
+One might introduce arbitrary amounts of subjectivity, yet keep the mathematics from being unsound, by making the subjectivity uniform.

+With other words, it might be possible to make mathematics arbitrary subjective, without loosing the weaker notion of objectivity.

-This idea of looking at objectivity through a new lens of uniform subjectivity, feels like a conceptual breakthrough in the philosophy of mathematics.
+This idea of looking at objectivity through a new lens of uniform subjectivity, feels like a conceptual breakthrough for me in the philosophy of mathematics.